Batch Processing Photos

 I use batch processing in DPP for setting the WB, sharpness, levels and curves for a number of very similar images and converting RAW to JPEG.
 You can also resize and rename the RAW files whilst converting to JPEGs saving even more time.

-This short video below outlines the benefits of batch processing photos within DPP (Canon’s Digital Photo Professional) for the 4 most used actions for my personal workflow:
+This short video below outlines the benefits of batch processing photos within DPP (Canon’s Digital Photo Professional).
+This is for the 4 most used actions for my personal workflow:

 ACDSee is a great program for viewing and managing your images.
 It does have RAW functionality as well as other manipulation functions but I generally leave that to Photoshop and Lightroom.